COVID-19 and the Napa Farmers Market

 - Increased space between vendor booths.

-- Limiting the number of customers in the market at one time to allow for enouch space for social distancing.
+- Limiting the number of customers in the market at one time to allow for enough space for social distancing.

-- There will be one only market entrance and customers may need to wait in line to enter the market.
+- There is be one only market entrance (corner of Pearl and Yajome) and customers may need to wait in line to enter the market.

 - Only one person per household should shop at the market.